b3nny01/WasteIncineratorService/WIS_Sprint1/userDocs/sprint1.md

 ## Future Sprints
 In the next sprint, we will focus on the MonitoringDevice's behavior.<br/>
-Our goal is to connect the OpRobot to a virtual environment (the 'VirtualRobot' provided by the customer) so that it will be simple to switch to a physical OpRobot at any time by only changing a configuration parameter.
+Our goal is to connect the actual prototype of the system to a real monitoring device deployied on a raspberry.